Lonewolf239/INIReader/README.md

 - `0` if the file already exists.
 - `1` if the file is created successfully.

-To recreate an existing file, use one of the following methods:
+To recreate an existing file, use one of the following method:

 ```cs
 INIReader.CreateIniFile(PATH, DATA);